Self-consistent conversion of a viscous fluid to particles: Introduction

 In practice these ambiguities are commonly ignored, even in state-of-the-art ``hybrid'' hydro+transport calculations\cite{VISHNU}.
 For example, shear viscous corrections are simply assumed to follow quadratic momentum dependence with a common coefficient for all species, a procedure one of us termed ``democratic Grad'' ansatz\cite{dyngrad}.
 This, however, ignores the very microscopic dynamics that keeps the hadron gas near local equilibrium.
 We apply here instead a self-consistent approach that obtains shear viscous corrections from linearized kinetic theory for a gas of hadrons.
 This extends earlier studies that considered massless quarks and gluons\cite{Dusling_deltaf}, or hadronic mixture with two species only\cite{dyngrad}.

+Recently there has been a lot of interest in bulk viscous corrections \cite{Monnai:2009ad,Dusling:2011fd,Noronha-Hostler:2013gga}.
+While this work focuses on phase space corrections due to shear only, the technique used here could be extended to the bulk viscous case in a straightforward manner.
+Shear corrections also affect photon and dileption emission from the quark-gluon plasma in heavy-ion collisions\cite{Schenke:2006yp}.

-For simplicity we mainly stay within the Grad approximation so that phase space corrections can be simply represented by numbers (instead of numerically determined functions).
+For simplicity we consider phase space corrections with power-law momentum dependence, most prominently the quadratic Grad form, so that the corrections can be simply represented by numbers (instead of numerically determined functions).
 This will be remedied in a future publication.
 General aspects of the approach are presented in Section~\ref{Sc:framework}, followed by analytic and numerical results for massless and massive two-component mixtures in Sections~\ref{Sc:massless} and~\ref{Sc:massive_2comp}, and numerical results on the particle species dependence of differential elliptic flow $v_2(p_T) \equiv \langle \cos 2\phi\rangle_{p_T}$ for a multicomponent hadronic gas in Section~\ref{Sc:multi}.
 The approach is also verified against fully nonlinear kinetic theory in Section~\ref{Sc:BTE_2comp}.
-Technical details are deferred to Appendices A-E. We only highlight here Appendix~\ref{App:tables}, which contains tables of self-consistent species-dependent correction factors to the commonly used ``democratic'' Cooper-Frye freezeout.
+Technical details are deferred to Appendices A-F. We only highlight here Appendix~\ref{App:tables}, which contains tables and parameterizations of self-consistent species-dependent correction factors to the commonly used ``democratic'' Cooper-Frye freezeout.
 These facilitate implementation of our results in hydrodynamic and hybrid calculations.